California Lemon Cars Listlemonlaw2019-07-04T13:30:51-07:00

 A problem with your car’s air conditioning that makes it impossible to sell for a fair price.

 The best way to know that your car has a material defect is to speak with a law firm about your case and your vehicle’s repair history.

-Disqualifying Issues in California Lemon Law
+Disqualifying Issues in Lemon Law Cases

-While many makes and models of vehicles can be lemons, some automobiles are not covered under California lemon laws for various reasons.
+While many makes and models of vehicles can be lemons, some automobiles are not covered under the lemon laws for various reasons.
 You may not be able to get a replacement or a refund for your lemon due to the following circumstances: